INESCTEC/predico-collabforecast/README.md

 This software stack can be deployed using Docker.
 The following steps will guide you through the process.

+### Prerequisites

+Ensure you have the following installed on your system:
+- Docker
+- Docker Compose

 ### Environment variables:

 Inside both 'api', 'forecast' and 'frontend' directories, you will find a file named `dotenv`.
 This file contains the environment variables that are used by the application.
 You can copy this file to `.env` and update the variables to your specifics.